stegosauross/pokedex-php-test/README.md

 ## Submission
-To submit your solution, please fork this repository, no merge/pull request is required, and provide us a link to your finished version.
+When you are aready to submit, please ensure you have forked this repository, no merge/pull request is required, and provide us a link to your attempt.

 ## Copyright